ulilabzr/ulilabzr/README.md

 - 👋 Hi, I’m @ulilabzr
-- 👀 I’m interested in c++, backend
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning c++, python
+- 🌱 I’m currently learning c++, python, and data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 ulilabzr/ulilabzr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.